Times-Z/templatePoo/README.md

 ```
 ---
 ## Tips
-- If you modify the folder name, don't forget to change the `RACINE` constance in public/index.php
+- If you modify the project folder name, don't forget to change the `RACINE` constance in public/index.php
 - You can create forms with the `Core\HTML\BoostrapForm` class

 ## Contributing
 Pull requests are welcome !
 You can fork the project to add your improvements.

 It is an WIP project

+*This template is not perfect i know :)*

+*But i want participate in git for give example where OOP php is use in an MVC arch*

+*My code is not very clean, but is not dirt too ^^*

 ## License
 [MIT](https://github.com/Crash-Zeus/templatePoo/blob/master/LICENSE)